 Panfrying

-This method is for thin tender cuts of meat that have been scored, cubed, or ground
+Do not cover.
+This method is for thin tender cuts of meat that have been scored, cubed, or ground.

 Braising

 Before beginning, you can brown the meat on all sides.
-After browning, cover the meat with liquid as directed, season, cover, and simmer until meat is tender.
-Do not boil.
+After browning, cover the meat with liquid as directed, season, cover, and simmer until the meat is tender.

 No need to sit down to a tough piece of meat.
 If you follow the recommendations on the meat cuts below and the cooking methods above you will be able to cook any cut of meat with great results.